Waldkorn/Projects/README.md

 This is where I store all my small projects.
-The list is as follows
+The list is as follows:

-Calculator: a simple calculator that I used to first get acquainted with HTML, CSS and Javascript
+Calculator: a simple calculator that I used to first get acquainted with HTML, CSS and Javascript.
+Adresboek: An adress book I made for the CodeGorilla bootcamp project.